Cloud-Schematics/add-all-users-to-new-account/README.md

-# Add All Users to New Account
+# Clone users to new account

 This module invites all the IAM users from one account into a second account.